PoCInnovation/Pool2024/Software/day05/React/README.md

   - A `Button` that when clicked, log the values of the email and the password.
   - A `Button` to the Register page.

-- Create the `src/app/Routes.tsx` file, with a Svelte component containing the Routes inside, called in `src/App.svelte`.
+- Create the `src/app/Routes.tsx` file, with a React component containing the Routes inside, called in `src/App.tsx`.

 - Finally, update the home page, by adding:
   - A `Button` to the Register page.